mattpe/hyte-web-dev/10-deployment.md

 Follow the instructions above to deploy your application to an Azure virtual machine.

 **Returning:** No separate return is needed.
-This is part of your individual project work.
+This is part of your project assignment.